rutuja-lohakare/Avocado-Prices-Prediction-And-Analysis/README.md

 # Avocado Prices

+## Data Analysis using R

+This repository contains
+  1. Exploratory Data Analysis to predict the average price of Avocados
+  2. Application of Data Mining and Business Intelligence / Machine Learning Algorithms (Linear Regression and Decision Tree Regression) to study the pattern of Avocado prices
+I have also performed data visualization using R. To see the plots/detailed steps, please refer the document.

 ## Problem Statement
 Avocado has become one of the world's trendiest foods.
 As the poster child of millennial healthy eating, this superfood is now a mainstay for foodies everywhere.
 Avocado prices have rocketed in recent years by up to 129%, with the average national price of a single Hass avocado reaching $2.10 in 2019, almost doubling in just one year.
 The main objectives of this study were to predict avocado prices using the data gathered by Hass Avocado Board (HAB) - a trade organization that provides industry professionals with research and data on avocado prices around the world.
 Next is to find out pattern in attributes that affect the prices of avocados.